Verdiss/TI-Economic-Equalization-Overhaul/README.md

 -Research output of a nation rebalanced.
 A nation no longer recieves a flat 7.5 + education monthly research, however its research also increases linearly with population, not at a ^1.1 rate as vanilla.

+### State of the Mod
+This mod is a very early stage, and bugs, unintended behaviors, and imbalances are all but guaranteed.
+If you encounter a bug, or feel strongly that something should be adjusted, either open an issue in this github repo, or contact Verdiss on the Pavonis Interactive Discord server.

 ### Installation Info
 Version 0.1.0 of this mod is built for Terra Invicta version 0.3.23